MattChann/visit-counter/README.md

 # visit counter

-Counts the number of visits a page recieves using a hidden image.
+Counts the number of visits a page receives using a hidden image.

 Used for counting github profile visits ([as seen here](https://github.com/MattChann)).